-A second example: You have three left wings on your current roster (Scott Hartnell - PHI, James Neal - PIT, Ryan Malone - TB), but only two starting slots available.
-You are looking to pick up a fourth left wing for the month of November.
+A second example: You have three wings on your current roster (Scott Hartnell - CBJ, James Neal - NSH, Jakub Voracek - PHI), but only two starting slots available.
+You are looking to pick up a fourth wing for the month of November only.
 Which team offers you the greatest chance at maximizing your games played?
 Enter a "2" for number of starting slots; enter a "3" for numbers of players you already have at that position.
-Select the three teams that correspond to your roster players (PHI, PIT, TB).
+Select the three teams that correspond to your roster players (CBJ, NSH, PHI).
 Finally, choose a date range from November 1 through November 30.
-In this example, choosing a left wing from either Anaheim or Dallas clearly offers you the best chance to maximize your starts that month.
+In this example, choosing a wing from the New York Rangers clearly offers you the best chance to maximize your starts that month.

 Starts refers to the number of extra games played that will be available to you if you draft/add a player from that team.
 Conflicts tells you the number of times that a player who is eligible to play on a night but cannot get into the starting roster due to scheduling conflicts.
 GP is the theoretical number of games played that a player from this team will play during the given time frame (thus, GP - Conflicts = Starts).
 B2B is the number of back-to-backs that the team is involved in during the given time frame (very useful when considering goalies).
 Additionally, this tool tells you how many games each team plays on each day of the week during the given time frame.
 Currently, the tool is set to handle any situation in which the number of players you already have does not exceed the number of starting slots by more than three (e.g. if starting positions equals "3" then the number of players already on your roster can be as great as "6").